Cessna 310

 The Cessna 310 is an American four-to-six-seat, low-wing, twin-engine monoplane produced by Cessna between 1954 and 1980.
-It was the first twin-engine aircraft that Cessna put into production after World War II.
+It was the second twin-engine aircraft that Cessna put into production; the first was the Cessna T-50.
+It was used by the U.S. military as the L-27, after 1962, U-3.
+Over six thousand Cessna 310 and 320 aircraft were produced between 1954 and 1980.

 Development

 The 310 first flew on January 3, 1953, with deliveries starting in late 1954.
 The sleek modern lines of the new twin were backed up by innovative features such as engine exhaust thrust augmenter tubes and the storage of all fuel in tip tanks in early models.
 In 1964, the engine exhaust was changed to flow under the wing instead of the augmenter tubes, which were considered to be noisy.

 Typical of Cessna model naming conventions, a letter was added after the model number to identify changes to the original design over the years.
 The first significant upgrade to the 310 series was the 310C in 1959, which introduced more powerful 260 hp Continental IO-470-D engines.
 In 1960 the 310D featured swept-back vertical tail surfaces.
 An extra cabin window was added with the 310F.

 The turbocharged 320 Skyknight was developed from the 310F.
 Equipped with TSIO-470-B engines and featuring an extra cabin window on each side, it was in production between 1961 and 1969 (the 320E was named the Executive Skyknight), when it was replaced by the similar Turbo 310.

 The 310G was certified in 1961 and introduced the canted wingtip fuel tanks found on the majority of the Cessna twin-engine product line, marketed as "stabila-tip" tanks by Cessna, because they were meant to aid stability in flight.
 A single side window replaced the rear two windows on the 310K (certified in late 1965), with optional three-blade propellers being introduced as well.
 Subsequent developments included the 310Q and turbocharged T310Q with a redesigned rear cabin featuring a skylight window, and the final 310R and T310R, identifiable by a lengthened nose containing a baggage compartment.
 Production ended in 1980.

 Over the years there were several modifications to the 310 to improve performance.
-Noted aircraft engineer Jack Riley produced two variants, The Riley Rocket 310 and the Riley Turbostream 310.
+Aircraft engineer Jack Riley produced two variants, The Riley Rocket 310 and the Riley Turbostream 310.
 Riley replaced the standard Continental 310 hp engines with 350 hp Lycoming TIO-540 engines.
 These turbocharged intercooled engines were installed with three-blade Hartzell propellers in a counter-rotating configuration to further increase performance and single-engine safety.
 At 5400 lb gross weight the aircraft had a weight to power ratio of 7.71 lb per horsepower.
 This resulted in a cruising speed of 260 kn at 18000 ft and a 3,000 ft/min rate of climb.